-But two weeks later adamant weathergods made our fate far from avertible.
+But two weeks later adamant weathergods decided otherwise.
+Inavertably some dark fate brought us back.
 Leuven found itself in a heatwave.
-You reader probably had some emergency space blankets glisteningly covering your windows.
-You might have woken that day taking shoes from the freezer.
-Later at work your footwear then went out again as you sneaked an icecold footbath underneath your desk.
-At that moment the dazzling sun was forcing me, Hans, Taco, Katie and Fré towards the sheltering shade of the terror once again.
+You, reader, hid behind your windows covered with glistening space blankets keeping the heat out, putting shoes on from the freezer and sneaking an icecold footbath underneath your desk.
+At the same moment the dazzling sun was forcing me, Hans, Taco, Katie and Fré towards the sheltering shade of the terror once again.

 East face to the west side